-<1> Section 1.3: In Windows 7, Windows Home Server 2011, Windows 8, and Windows 8.1, the protocol excludes the relationship to machines that exist on the same subnet.
+\leq 1> Section 1.3: In Windows the protocol excludes the relationship to machines that exist on the same subnet.

-<2> Section 2.2.2.1: The property> element is optional in Windows 8 and Windows 8.1 and not supported in Windows 7.
+<2> Section 2.2.2.1: The <property> element is optional.
+It is not supported in Windows 7 and Windows Home Server 2011.

-<3> Section 2.2.2.1: In Windows 8 and Windows 8.1, the HomeGroup Member Info record contains the following two properties.
+<3> Section 2.2.2.1: The HomeGroup Member Info record contains the following two properties.
 To maintain backwards compatibility with the HomeGroup Member Info record available in Windows 7, these two properties are defined as optional.
+They are not supported in Windows Home Server 2011.

 Property name Description Туре OSVersion A 32-bit, unsigned integer representing the version number of the operating system.
 When this property is not set, the value is considered to be the OSVersion number for Windows 7 (0x0601).
 VT_UI4 (0x0013) DomainJoined A Boolean value that indicates whether the machine is joined to the domain.
-A value of 1 indicates that the machine is joined to the domain; otherwise, the value is set to 0 .
+A value of 1 indicates that the machine is joined to the domain; otherwise, the value is set to 0.
 VT_BOOL (0x000B)

-<4> Section 2.2.2.2.1: In Windows 7, Windows Home Server 2011, Windows 8, and Windows 8.1, every homegroup member has a common user account with the same password, which is used to authenticate between members of the homegroup.
+<4> Section 2.2.2.2.1: In Windows every homegroup member has a common user account with the same password, which is used to authenticate between members of the homegroup.

-<5> Section 2.2.2.2.2: The HomeGroup User Info record is supported only in Windows 8 and Windows 8.1.
+<5> Section 2.2.2.2.2: The HomeGroup User Info record is not supported in Windows 7 and Windows Home Server 2011.